 When a numerical grid is initially created ( see "Creating a Finite Difference Grid" section), the horizontal grid spacing is uniform.
 However, in many situations it is advantageous to have non-uniform grid spacing to allow for finer grid discretization in the areas of interest, and larger grid spacing in areas which are less important, or where less data is available.
 Visual MODFLOW Flex allows you to refine or coarsen areas of a numerical grid by adding or removing grid lines within a specified row/column interval.
 This process is described in the following section.

-Note: You cannot edit a grid that contains a child grid (i.e. not available for LGR).
+You cannot edit a grid that contains a child grid (i.e. grid edits are not currently available for LGR Models).

 To edit the grid (rows and columns) select the View/Edit Grid step of the Numerical Workflow and then select the Edit grid button.
 Alternatively, you can find this option from the Model Explorer tree, right-click on the Numerical Grid, and select Edit Numerical Grid from the pop-up menu.

 The Edit grid dialog provides options for refining/coarsening a numerical grid.